We spent an inspiring day in the studio with this Newlyn-based painter. Watch our video interview.

 Some take much longer.
 I call these my jinx paintings.
 You can come in and be clear about the subject matter but spend weeks on it and it just doesn’t work out.
 I tend to put these on the wall and come back to them weeks later.

-There is a black square on the wall behind you that is my nemesis.
+There is a black square on the wall of my studio that is my nemesis.
 Under the black square are around 20 paintings, which I come back to every now and again and then it just gets re-covered.

 Often the titles of your work are intriguing and mysterious, can you talk us through them?